 1. First of all, Daniel, could you tell Finding Poland about how your genealogical and travel services site was born?

 I believe that two experiences inspired the initiation of Ancestral Tourism in Poland.
-The first one was research of my own family roots, which began seventeen years ago after conversations with my paternal grandmother.
+The first one was research of my own family roots.
+This began seventeen years ago after conversations with my paternal grandmother.
 She showed me notarial documents, which were written in the Cyrillic Russian language, from the beginning of the twentieth century.
 My grandma had a sound knowledge of her ancestors, reaching back to her paternal great-grandfathers.
 Overall, it was a fantastic and intriguing experience for me to get to know more about my family history.

 3. You get many inquiries from those interested in researching their family history to go to rural areas and obtain information from local folk and people who lived on a particular site in the distant past.
 Can you share some of your memories from such research projects whereby you had to strike up conversations with strangers?
 Presumably, not everybody is so friendly towards you?

 Paradoxically, I’ve never been in a situation where people were unfriendly towards me.
 Most of them were very helpful, even if their knowledge about my research subjects was rather limited.
 I occasionally come across reluctant people, but an initial flurry of conversation tends to break the ice.